 These recordings are available on Bandcamp, so please visit my profile, give them a listen and if you like what you hear then they are very reasonably priced.
 You even get a bulk discount when you buy the whole catalogue…

-I use the SoundCloud platform as a sort of a sketchbook, uploading ideas, works in progress and finished tracks.
 I also try to match each track with a photo to give a sense of the mood.
 These images come from my own photography archive, and there is usually a link to the inspiration behind the piece, environmental, emotional or geographic.

 Two tunes picked up on a recent trip to Galicia.
 The first is a Xota learnt from a CD of el gaiteiro de Foso, Manuel López López, which I found in a music shop in Santiago de Compostela.
 The second tune I heard in a session at A Gramola, Praza de Cervantes also in Santiago, and have since learnt is a Swedish Waltz after a master fiddle player called Ante Falk, from Stavre, Offerdal in Jämtland.
 Thanks to Xacobe Varela of the Gramola session for the info on that one.